-Certain of our current stockholders own, directly or indirectly, approximately 57.3% of our outstanding common stock.
+Entities affiliated with our President and Chief Executive Officer and certain other large stockholders currently own 17,768,750 shares or 28.26% of our outstanding common stock.
 Please see the section A of item 7 of this annual report entitled "Major Stockholders".
 While these stockholders have no agreement, arrangement or understanding relating to the voting of their shares of our common stock, they effectively control the outcome of matters on which our stockholders are entitled to vote, including the election of directors and other significant corporate actions.
 The interests of these stockholders may be different from your interests.

-Future sales of our common stock could cause the market price of our common stock to decline
+Future sales of our common stock could cause the market price of our common stock to decline $% \left(1\right) =\left(1\right) +\left(1\right$